sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

-# Exercise
+# Practice on larger dataset (breast cancer)

 We are going to use some more realistic data to practice running a differential expression analysis.
 In the next section we will use these same results to perform a gene set enrichment and pathways analysis.

-The data are from the The Cancer Genome Atlas (TCGA) project and comprise the RNA-seq counts from 5 breast cancer patients and 5 normals.
+The data are from the The Cancer Genome Atlas (TCGA) project and comprise the RNA-seq counts from 5 breast cancer patients and 5 healthy individuals.

 The data for this exercise can be downloaded using [this link](https://raw.githubusercontent.com/sheffield-bioinformatics-core/rna-seq-in-galaxy/gh-pages/tcga_raw_counts.csv)

 <div class="alert alert-warning">
-Exercise: Upload the file `tcga_raw_counts,csv` to degust and perform a differential expression analysis
+**Question**: Upload the file `tcga_raw_counts,csv` to degust and perform a differential expression analysis

 **Make sure that edgeR is selected as the Method to perform the analysis**